 - When the steak is done cooking, transfer it to a plate, loosely cover it with foil, and allow it to rest.

 - While the steak is resting, cook the eggs.
-Spray the skillet with oil.
+Heat a 10-inch nonstick skillet over medium heat.
+Spray the skillet with oil or add a pat of butter and swirl to coat.
 Break 2 eggs into the skillet and fry them over medium heat until the whites are set, for about 5 minutes.
-You can use round molds to make the eggs round, as shown in the photo.

-- Place the cooked eggs on the plate.
-Season them with a pinch of salt and pepper.
-Season the steak and eggs with red pepper flakes, garnish with chopped parsley, and serve.
+- Place the cooked eggs on the plate next to the steak.
+Season them with salt and pepper.
+Season the dish with red pepper flakes, garnish with chopped parsley, and serve.

 Notes

-- The CDC recommends cooking meat and eggs thoroughly.
+- The CDC and USDA recommend cooking meat and eggs thoroughly.

-- You can keep the leftover steak in the fridge, in an airtight container, for up to 4 days.
-Reheat them gently in the microwave, covered, at 50% power.
-Or add them cold to a salad.
-I don't recommend keeping fried egg leftovers.
+- You can keep the leftover steak in an airtight container in the fridge for up to 4 days.
+Reheat the leftovers in the microwave, covered, at 50% power, or add them cold to a salad.
+I don't recommend keeping fried egg leftovers if the yolks are runny.

 Nutrition per Serving